elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 {{ problem.map }}
 ```

-This dungeon contains tiles with peekers (marked `,` on the map) and pokers (marked `;`), along with getters and setters for register S (marked `s` or `S`).
+This dungeon contains tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
+Whenever you trigger an S-getter tile, get the stack size as a number, then push that number onto the stack.
+For an S-setter tile, pop a number from the stack, then set the stack size to that number.

-Peekers and pokers access a unified view of stack and inventory.
-They apply to the stack for an address of zero or higher, or the inventory for a negative address.
-Registers A through Z are mapped to address -1 through -26, respectively.
+Peekers and pokers treat the stack and inventory as a unified sequence of slots.
+Slots with index zero or higher refer to the stack.
+Slots with a negative index refer to the inventory.
+Registers A through Z are mapped to slot index -1 through -26, respectively.

-Whenever you trigger a peeker tile, pop an argument `a` from the stack.
+For a peeker tile, pop an argument `a` from the stack.
 Then get another number `b` from slot `a`.
 Finally, push `b` onto the stack.
 For a poker tile, pop two arguments from the stack: first `b`, then `a`.
 Set the number in slot `a` to `b`.

-For an S-getter tile, get the stack size as a number, then push that number onto the stack.
-For an S-setter tile, pop a number from the stack, then set the stack size to that number.

 After how many ticks do you leave the dungeon?